Maccheroni alla molinara: Preparation

 It is made using only water and durum wheat flour.
-The name literally translates to "the miller’s wife’s pasta".
-The pasta is characteristic of the province of Teramo and Pescara in the Abruzzo, Italy.
+The pasta is characteristic of the province of Teramo and Pescara, Abruzzo.

 These are manufactured by working the dough until it gets a hole in its center.
-The process requires trained hands that, facing one another, are able to slip into the hole to knead the dough in a circle, and gradually lengthening the ring to get a long noodle.
-This is then cut to length, generally about twice as long as a normal spaghetti, or served as one giant noodle loop with up to 10 meters in length.
+The process requires trained hands that, facing one another, are able to slip into the hole to knead the dough in a circle.

 This pasta remains relatively unknown since it is typically served only in homes and at festivals, and it represents a dying trait even in Abruzzo.